Web Design for Restaurants and Hospitality Businesses

 Start with a free reviewA restaurant or bar website has a different job to most business websites.
 The visitor is not researching a long-term service relationship.
 They are deciding, often within seconds, whether this is where they want to spend their evening.
 The website has to do the work of a good first impression — atmosphere, quality, accessibility — before the customer has walked through the door.

 The booking journey needs to be as short as possible.
 A customer who has decided they want to visit should be able to make a reservation in under a minute.
-Third-party booking integrations — OpenTable, ResDiary, or a simple enquiry form for smaller venues — need to work correctly on mobile and be immediately findable on the site.
 A booking button that requires scrolling, or a phone number with no online alternative, loses customers who have already made the decision to visit.

 Photography is more important in hospitality than almost any other sector.
 Customers are buying an experience before they have had it.
-Professional photography of food, of the interior, of the atmosphere at service — done well, this content does more work than any written description.
-Done badly, with dark phone photographs or stock images of food that looks nothing like what is served, it actively damages the impression the business is trying to create.
+Done badly — dark phone photographs or stock images of food that looks nothing like what is served — it actively damages the impression the business is trying to create.

 Ready to start?